 This auspicious occasion is celebrated all over the country but especially in the southeastern part of Nepal.
 It is amazingly celebrated in Terai and inner Terai mainly by women.
 It is celebrated for three days and in November.
 The sun is worshipped in this festival praying it to keep them away from diseases.
 The first day includes cleaning of the environment.
 The second day is for collecting various fruits, food, and nuts.
 People gather around the bank of the river at the end of the day and light up oil lamps and let them float in the water which is the best thing to witness at that time.
 And the last day they worship the sun and pray for a disease-free life.

 Shivaratri is also the biggest festival celebrated by Hindus of Nepal.
 It is the festival to worship Lord Shiva and Shakti and their greatness.
-This festival is celebrated in 4th of March 2019. it is a myth that the stars of northern hemisphere which raise a person’s spiritual energy are in the optimum distance and it is also believed that Lord Shiva performed Tandav a cosmic dance on that day.
+This festival is celebrated on the 21st of Feb 2020. it is a myth that the stars of the northern hemisphere which raise a person’s spiritual energy are in the optimum distance and it is also believed that Lord Shiva performed Tandav a cosmic dance on that day.
 The main center for this celebration is Shree Pashupatinath who is also considered as the guardian of Kathmandu.
-The pilgrims from different places gather and chant songs of Shiva like om nama Shivaya or the chant called mahamrityunjya Jaap.
-People sit all around a bonfire and stay awake whole night filled with the love of Shiva.
+The pilgrims from different places gather and chant songs of Shiva like om Nama Shivaya or the chant called mahamrityunjya Jaap.
+People sit all-around a bonfire and stay awake the whole night filled with the love of Shiva.
 Learn More about the Shivaratri Festival in Nepal

 It is the biggest street festival celebrated inside the valley.
 This festival is also known as Yenya (ye= Kathmandu and ya= celebration) which means celebration inside Kathmandu.
 This festival was initiated in the 10th century to celebrate the foundation of Kathmandu by the king Guna Kaam Dev.
 This festival is celebrated for eight days from the 12th day of the bright fortnight to 4th day of the dark fortnight.
 The best venue for this festival is the Durbar squares where people gather and play cultural instruments and enjoy.
 A pole (branchless tree) is decorated and carried out in different streets of Kathmandu on this occasion.